Skip to main content

 Understanding Identities And Authorizations

 Openbridge will not know what email, user, or other information was entered on the Amazon site.
+As a result, we strongly suggest you adequately label your identities to help you identify what data was entered at the source website.

 Auto Expiring Authorizations